Aristidis13/calendar-front/README.md

 🔐 Reservation Status Update via Email/Viber

-After submitting their information, and save, users receive an email and (if Viber exists) a message in Viber
+    Users receive an email to know everything went well.
+    If user has Viber he receives a Viber notification.

 ---